 The main difference between the two is that you get 330+ channels instead of 250+.
 It just doesn’t seem worth it to pay an extra $50/mo for 80 more channels.
-Unless you spend a lot of time in front of the TV, you might as well save yourself $50.
+If you don’t need all of those additional TV channels, you might as well save yourself the $50.

-2. Best Deal for Gigabit Internet » CenturyLink Gigabit Internet for $65/mo ($100 Reward Card)
+2. Best Deal for Gigabit Internet » CenturyLink Gigabit Internet for $70/mo ($100 Reward Card)

 It can be hard to get away from the bundle game when you’re looking for Internet-only pricing.
-Most companies will try to get you to bundle with a phone landline.
-If you don’t have a home security system that requires one, the landline seems relatively useless.
+Most companies will try to get you to bundle with TV or a phone landline.
+If you don’t have a home security system that requires one, the landline is becoming increasingly useless for most people.

 If you don’t want any other services, CenturyLink offers two Internet-only plans.
 Your choices here are CenturyLink Internet up to 100 Mbps or CenturyLink Fiber Internet.
 The fiber plan uses fiber optic cables to send signals.
 These signals travel faster than copper cable signals.

 The difference between the two plans comes out to $16/mo.
-Fiber is the more expensive option at $65/mo.
-Even though it’s a little more expensive, what you get for the negligible increase in price is a huge increase in Mbps speed.
+Fiber is the more expensive option at $70/mo.
+Even though it’s a little more expensive, what you get for the small increase in price is a huge increase in Mbps speed.
 That’s why the CenturyLink Fiber Internet service is our pick.